Jamie Arnold (baseball, born 1974): Career

-He failed to make the Dodgers Opening Day roster in 2000 and spent the first half of the season primarily with the Albuquerque Dukes.
+He failed to make the Dodgers' Opening Day roster in 2000 and spent the first half of the season primarily with the Albuquerque Dukes.
 On July 26, 2000, the Dodgers traded him (along with Jorge Piedra to the Chicago Cubs for Ismael Valdes.
 Arnold pitched in 12 games for the Cubs that season, including 4 starts.
+Arnold's final major league pitch was also the final pitch thrown at Pittsburgh's Three Rivers Stadium.

 Released after the season, he pitched in the minors for two more years, first with the Fresno Grizzlies in the San Francisco Giants system and then with the Florida Marlins Triple-A team, the Calgary Cannons.
 On May 25, 2002, Arnold threw the first no-hitter in Cannons' history against the Iowa Cubs.